Complementarity and the nature of uncertainty relations in Einstein-Bohr recoiling slit experiment: Model and its analysis

 After observing the position of the particle on the screen, we measure the momentum of the wall to detect the path of the particle.
 The conditional probability distribution of the momentum $ P $ is calculated from (\ref{reflected state}) as

-If the support of the initial wave function $ | \tilde{\xi} (P)| $ is contained within the range $ P_0 - k < P < P_0 + k $ for some $ P_0 $, then from the measured value of $ P $ we can tell the slit which the particle passed.
-If the measured momentum is in the range $ P_0 < P < P_0 + 2k $, we can conclude that the particle hit the slit~1.
-On the other hand, if the measured momentum is in the range $ P_0 - 2k < P < P_0 $, we can conclude that the particle hit the slit~2.
+If the support of the initial wavefunction $ | \tilde{\xi} (P)| $ is contained within the range $ P_0 - k < P < P_0 + k $ for some $ P_0 $, then from the measured value of $ P $ we can tell the slit which the particle passed.
+Namely, if the measured momentum is in the range $ P_0 < P < P_0 + 2k $, we can say that the particle hit slit~1.
+On the other hand, if the measured momentum is in the range $ P_0 - 2k < P < P_0 $, we can say that the particle hit slit~2.
 However, if the support of $ | \tilde{\xi} (P)| $ is contained within $ P_0 - k < P < P_0 + k $, the overlap integral in (\ref{V}) vanishes and hence the interference fringes fade away completely.

 Contrarily, if the width of the support of $ \tilde{\xi} (P) $ is larger than $ 2k $, the visibility (\ref{V}) can be nonzero.
 However, at that time, the probability (\ref{probability for P}) can have a nonzero interference term and hence we cannot distinguish the particle path certainly.